-The Obuasi property consists of the Kyereboso 2, Kyereboso 3, Meduma and Adokwae concessions totaling 284 km2.
-The Meduma concession is in good standing until January 26, 2023.
-The remaining three concession renewal applications are pending, and such renewals or extensions are not assured.
-The Obuasi property was acquired pursuant to option agreements (the "Obuasi Agreements"), with two private Ghanaian corporations and is located contiguous with AngloGold Ashanti's giant Obuasi gold mine within the prolific 300 km long Ashanti Gold Belt in southwest Ghana, West Africa.
-The Meduma concession lapsed on January 26, 2023, in April 2023, the Company put in a renewal letter to the Ghana Minerals Commission to extend the Meduma license, the Company does not foresee any issues with obtaining a renewal of the Meduma license.
-On April 25, 2023, the Company received a response from its application of legal search on mining concessions legally/beneficially held by Pelangio's Ghana subsidiaries from the Ghana Minerals Commission.
+The Obuasi property consists of the Kyereboso #2, Kyereboso #3, Meduma and Adokwae concessions.
+The Meduma concession, Adokwae concession, the Kyereboso #2 and Kyereboso #3 renewal applications are pending, and such renewals are not assured.

+The Obuasi property was acquired pursuant to option agreements (the "Obuasi Agreements"), with two private Ghanaian Companies and is located contiguous with AngloGold Ashanti's giant Obuasi gold mine within the prolific 300 km long Ashanti Gold Belt in southwest Ghana, West Africa.
+On January 22, 2024, the Company received a response from its application of legal search on mining concessions legally/beneficially held by Pelangio's Ghana subsidiaries from the Ghana Minerals Commission.
 While the letters stated that the renewal for the Adokwae license was still pending it further stated that as of the date of the letter, the Commission was unaware of any pending or outstanding issues that would impede the extension of the term of the Adokwae license.
-The Kyereboso #2 and Kyereboso #3 renewal applications are pending, and such renewals are not assured.